OldKing-a/App-technical-support/README.md

 # App-technical-support
-Yunwei initial phase is committed to promoting yunnan quality specialty products, let people in daily life efficient quality to buy yunnan specialty.
+ Our App is committed to promoting delicious cakes and desserts,  so that people can purchase the best cakes and desserts efficiently and high-quality in their daily life.
+Our cake insist on using the best raw materials, do the most careful cake, refuse all additives, let people buy at ease, eat at ease.
-Our app displays a full range of yunnan specialties, including fresh fruits and vegetables, popular delicacies, cereals, oils, rice and noodles, health care products and other yunnan specialties.
-These kinds of yunnan specialties can meet the user's choice and purchase.
-Meanwhile, our app makes a detailed classification of these yunnan specialties to help users quickly find the yunnan specialties they want to buy.
-Our app also has discount activities, so users can buy the best quality specialties at a more favorable price.
+    Our app shows a full range of cake desserts, including birthday cake, cream cake, fruit cake, afternoon tea, meat floss cake, cocoa cake, chocolate toast and many other cake desserts.
+These full range of cake dessert can meet the user's choice and purchase.
+At the same time, our app classifies these cakes and desserts in a very detailed way, which helps users find the cakes and desserts they want to buy.
+    Our desserts make your life sweet
-If you have any questions, please contact us at xiaonai123gou@sina.com
+If you have any questions, please contact us at schornakmorin@gmail.com